 Now we are ready to add a data source.
 Click Add, give data source a name (Copy this name somewhere, we will need it later) and then select Native - ZappySys API Driver.
 Finally, click OK.NativoDSN

-And finally, fill in all the required parameters and set optional parameters if needed.:NativoDSNHttp [Http]https://api.nativo.com/v2
+Fill in all required parameters and set optional parameters if needed:NativoDSNHttp [Http]https://api.nativo.com/v2

-Once you configured a data source, you can preview data.
-Hit Preview tab, and use similar settings to preview data:
+Once the data source has been configured, you can preview data.
+Select the Preview tab and use settings similar to the following to preview data:

 Read data in SQL Server from the ZappySys Data Gateway data source